keyboard help

 • DIACRIT Shareware - the language dependent, diacritical character key map for Windows by Paul Herber.

-• NoteTab - free Notepad improvement and a handy HTML editor.
+• NoteTab - Notepad improvement and a handy HTML editor.
 The clipbook library and the pasteboard are incredible time savers whether you create web pages, write source code, send e-mail, take notes, analyze text, read files, or do anything related to text.
-Price is between free and $20 depending on the version and features.
+Price varies with the version and features.

 • PopChar Win - displays a table of characters and HTML symbols which are easily moved into documents.